- Drug Name: Loratadine

 - Vaccination reactions (administered before the vaccination)

 Loratadine is available in 5 and 10 mg tablets and syrup.
-Do not give the syrup as it contains propylene glycol or Claritin-D which contains a decongestant which are both toxic to cats.
+Do not give the syrup as it contains propylene glycol or Claritin-D which contains a decongestant that are both toxic to cats.

 5 mg once a day, or as directed by your veterinarian.